Sorcerer (film): Court case, restoration, and re-release

 In April 2012, it was reported that Friedkin was suing Universal and Paramount over the domestic rights of Sorcerer for a share of the movie's profits.
 In a July 2012 interview, Friedkin said that the film's case was pending at the Ninth District Court of Appeals in California with a settlement to be announced by November 26.
 Had no settlement been reached by that time, the jury would have to set a trial date for March 2013.
 The director emphasized that his intent was not dictated by profits but by the desire to have it released on DVD and Blu-ray, and to have a film print for various outlets, such as film societies and universities.
 He also noted that if the case were to become precedential, he hoped it would help other pictures in a similar situation.

 In a July 2012 interview, Friedkin said Universal and Paramount both claimed they did not own the film and did not know who did, a consequence of the bankruptcy of Cinema International Corporation, a company granted an ownership by Universal Studios and Paramount Pictures, and commissioned to release films in international markets.
 Friedkin said he believed any issues related to the matter were of bookkeeping nature.

 In December 2012, Friedkin revealed that the film rights were in fact owned by Universal, as the Paramount lease had expired after 25 years.
 He also added he would meet Warner Bros., which wanted a sublease, and also announced that he would be meeting with the head of Universal Studios; if the outcome was negative, he would have to resort to a legal case.
 Friedkin also indicated that restoration of Sorcerer would require a considerable amount of work, stating that he did not, at the time, possess any prints of good quality.
-He added that Paramount was supposed to have created one between by the beginning of 2012, and he was trying to locate it, noting difficulties related to obtaining the print as the studio no longer possessed an adequate capacity to deal with the matter, and off-shore companies involved in the legal matters were now greatly reduced in staff.
+He added that Paramount had made a print around the beginning of 2012, which was shown at the American Cinematheque's Aero Theatre, and he was trying to locate it, noting difficulties related to obtaining the print as the studio no longer possessed an adequate capacity to deal with the matter, and off-shore companies involved in the legal matters were now greatly reduced in staff.
 He said that was why acquiring the film's print was time-consuming.

 On February 11, 2013, Friedkin announced that money had been budgeted to create a new, digital master copy of Sorcerer.
 He also asserted that the original negative is in a good state.
 He followed this with a statement that The Criterion Collection would not be the film's publisher.